yasirbm/DNSC6301---Analytics-Edge/README.md

 ### Ethical Considerations
 * **Potential negative impacts of the model**:
-  * **Math/Software Problems**: As we can see in the variable importance plot above, the model is overdependant on the PAY_O variable (which refers to the most recent repayment status).
+  * **Math/Software Problems**: As we can see in the variable importance plot above, the model is overdependant on the PAY_0 variable (which refers to the most recent repayment status).
 This could cause serious problems if we were to see a situation in which recent repayment behaviour drastically changes (i.e. - recession).
-  * **Real world risks**: The Hispanic-to-White AIR is 0.83.
+  * **Real world risks**:
+    * The Hispanic-to-White AIR is 0.83.
 Whilst this is above the minimum acceptable AIR (0.8) defined by the Equal Employment Opportunity Commission (EEOC), this figure is still relatively low.
+    * This model doesn't consider factors (X_variables) such as employment and family history which would likely have a significant impact on the probability of deliquency in the real world.
 * **Potential uncertainties relating to the impact of using the model**:
+  * **Math/Software Problems**:
-  * **Math/Software Problems**: It is possible we could see differential validity as the model is deployed in the real world.
+    * It is possible we could see differential validity as the model is deployed in the real world.
 To mitigate this risk, the model would need to be actively monitored even post deployment.
+    * The data in this model was predominantly those of white consumers.
+Whilst this may be proportionate to the current demographic landscape of the USA, this is projected to decrease in the coming years.
+A better model might account for such projections when choosing the original dataset.
-  * **Real world risks**: Possible risks of disparate impact due to relatively low Hispanic to White and Black to White AIR's (even though they are both above 0.8).
+  * **Real world risks**:
+    * Possible risks of disparate impact due to relatively low Hispanic to White and Black to White AIR's (even though they are both above 0.8)
+    * This sample is very specific to the USA.
+If this model was used outside the USA, there could be many undesired consequences as other countries would have compeltely different consumer behaviour, demographics etc.
 * **Other unexpected results**:
   * As the model is deployed in the real word, it is possible that we will see a drop in the AUC with all groups, but particularly with demographics that are slightly underrepresented in the training data (i.e. - Hispanic and Black).
   * The plots above (delinquency by gender and delinquency by race) show potentially problematic issues straight off the bat.
 This could have negative implications from an algorithmic bias perspective
+  * It was surprising for the PAY_0 X Variable to be so strongly correlated to probablity of delinquency compared to other "PAY" X_Variables.